Overall student satisfaction,

 The new School of Engineering will sit alongside a world class centre of excellence in rail in partnership with industry, focusing on digital systems.
 Funded as part of the newly-created

 UK Railway Research and Innovation Network (UKRRIN), it will focus on railway control and simulation, data integration and cybersecurity, condition monitoring and sensing, and improved methods for technology introduction.
 This builds on existing strength in

-Applicants to whom we wish to make offers are invited for a Applicant Visit Day (from January to March).
+Applicants to whom we wish to make offers are invited for a Offer Holder Visit Day (from January to March).